knoxite/website/content/docs/storage-backends/content.md

 If you want to save your knoxite repository to a directory, now is the time to create the path.

-Next, we have to get the WebDav-URL of your NextCloud Instance and modify the url a bit.
+Next, you have to get the WebDav-URL of your NextCloud Instance and modify the url a bit.
 Go to your file overview and click on the settings-button in the bottom left.
 A menu containing the WebDav-URL should appear: